anshuraj0904/S3-bucket/README.md

-# A simple code file for creating, listing and deleting the S3 buckets.
+# Simple codes file for creating, listing and deleting the S3 buckets.

 Required Libraries: